Rikemannen/obsidian-sync/Journal/October 05 2025.md

 Wait omg nuclear solution:
 If they start doing shit, i have shit on them.
 I have some vids and screenshots and heck even my fucking journal.
 Ill just release it all.
 Not that theyd care anyways but i hope it would give them a bad image.
 A grand exposé if you will hehe.

+Oh my god i had more than i thought, i have when they call me gay (ironic) and fat and say i have to kill myself and asking how to hack the school computers and sending "porn" (it includes that stuff but not irl, still counts) in the group chat?
+And like i said my journal where i... journal :P
+Oh and i did do some research, you can not just knock a guy out like in action movies.
+A simple punch from a fairly weak 14 yr old wont knock someone out, suprise!!
+Fuck it lemme make a collection of shit to expose cuz why not idrgaf yk.

+Unrelated but oh my fucking god i found it, [[August 25 2025]], block 8, it wasnt pepsi max 😿.
+That is so canon wth.
+Also towards the end of that, that is so real, everyone will know before summer next year...
+Everyone will know tomorrow.
+Nah but shit is close.
+And i cant *not* wonder if i am the only one?
+I mean i think that therian in 7th grade is a lesbian, but i might be wrong.
+Anyways, back to scraping 60 entries for expose material.

+[[August 27 2025]] at home part, i just wanna change friend to "friend" or just a guy in our class.

+[[August 28 2025]], yea that one wasnt really pepsi max tbh 😿

+[[August 29 2025]] idk why i said 9th graders are horrible, they literally just arent, they are so cool fr.

+[[September 01 2025]] `._.` just `._.` (the G part) and ofc the little list. minor compared to what is going on now

+[[September 02 2025]] OMG did i forget to update?
+She doesnt like me anymore (thank god, sorry but im so grateful, she will know why soon enough)

+[[September 04 2025]] damn my anxiety is bad lmao

+Fuck i think my brother has migrane, hes saying ouch and stuff and turning and whatnot omg i feel so bad, ima stop journaling just a sec brb, the time is 22:45 btw